GUARD: Graph Universal Adversarial Defense: Introduction

-\textbf{Main contributions.} This paper offers the following main contributions: (1) We demonstrate, both theoretically and empirically, that current attacks tend to perturb a target node with a fixed set of low-degree nodes.
-Our finding offers deeper insights on understanding the vulnerability of GCNs; (2) We propose \textsc{Guard}, an effective and scalable universal defense to protect an arbitrary node from multiple adversarial attacks; (3) Extensive experiments on four public graph benchmarks demonstrate that \textsc{Guard} can protect GCNs from strong adversarial targeted attacks without sacrificing the clean performance.
+This paper offers the following main contributions: \begin{itemize} \item We demonstrate, both theoretically and empirically, that current attacks tend to perturb a target node with a fixed set of low-degree nodes.
+Our finding offers deeper insights on understanding the vulnerability of GCNs. \item We propose \textsc{Guard}, an effective and scalable universal defense to protect an arbitrary node from multiple adversarial attacks. \textsc{Guard} comes with good generality and flexibility for well-established GCNs, enabling them to be robust against adversarial attacks. \item Extensive experiments on four public graph benchmarks demonstrate that \textsc{Guard} can protect GCNs from strong adversarial targeted attacks without sacrificing the clean performance. \end{itemize}

+To our best knowledge, \textsc{Guard} is the first successful attempt in applying universal defense on graphs.
 We believe that our work is a step forward in the development of simple and provably effective defenses, and hope that it will inspire both theoretical and practical future research efforts.